The Individuals with Disabilities Education Act (IDEA) has your child's future as an adult at its heart, with the first stated purpose:

 “to ensure that all students with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living"

-I'm dedicated to helping you secure appropriate services in all areas of need requiring special education, including:
+As a Special Education Advocate, Julie is dedicated to helping you secure appropriate services in all areas of need requiring special education, including:

 Parents are the enforcers of their child's rights under the IDEA and Section 504.

-I see it over and over again.
+Julie sees it over and over again.
 It's just that simple!

 It all started when...